stcline/Chapstick_Flashlight/README.md

 ![IMG_20210823_085522645](https://user-images.githubusercontent.com/22602103/130541939-e8e6b77b-1d09-48c8-b570-d55a74f91e94.jpg)

 3. After it's in place, glue the back side (the portion that goes up into the tube).
 Be careful not to put too much on.
 If it leaks through to the other side it can make the switch inoperable.
-4. After the Epoxy dries, you can trim it up with a razor blade.
+4. After the Epoxy/glue dries, you can trim it up with a razor blade or exacto knife.

 ## Wiring the Switch
 1. Place the top assembly, including the battery, inside the tube and position is so that the resistor that is attached to the cathode is sticking out of the tube.